 As opposed to more noticeable estrogen dominance symptoms, medical signs are measurable criteria that are usually assessed by a physician.

-The following medical signs and scores from tests will most likely be taken into account by a physician when diagnosing symptoms related to estrogen dominance.
+The following medical tests produce results that will be taken into account when diagnosing symptoms related to estrogen dominance.

 - Positive mammogram or endometrial/ breast biopsy results

 - Blood tests showing abnormal cholesterol, androgen, or blood glucose levels

 - Transvaginal ultrasound showing various ovarian cysts or uterine masses

 - Hysteroscopy or x-ray showing presence of uterine fibroids or cancer